LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Experiments

 \subsection{Multi-Robot Localization Study}

 To further evaluate the proposed framework, we perform comparative multi-robot experiments using the MARS-LVIG \cite{lvig}, GEODE \cite{geode}, and multi-robot S3E \cite{s3e} datasets.
-The parameters of the multi-robot datasets used here are summarized in Table \ref{table:opendataset}.
 Our framework is compared with the multi-robot SLAM system DCL-SLAM \cite{dclslam} and the multi-session map merging method LAMM \cite{LAMM}.

-The accuracy of map merging is evaluated using the Root Mean Square Error (RMSE) of the Absolute Trajectory Error (ATE).
+The accuracy of map merging is evaluated using the Root Mean Square Error (RMSE) of the Absolute Trajectory Error (ATE) in meters.
 A failure is defined as any sequence with an RMSE greater than 30 meters and is indicated by “\texttimes” in the table.
 As shown in Table \ref{table:compare}, the best values are highlighted in bold.
 Our framework successfully merges all sequences, while LAMM and DCL-SLAM fail in four and six sequences, respectively.
 In successful cases, our framework achieves significantly lower RMSE values, indicating higher merging accuracy.

 We select a scene where all three methods successfully merge the multi-robot point cloud for display.
 Fig.~\ref{fig:compare_pcd} visualizes the results from the S3E Library sequence.
-The left image shows our globally consistent and accurate merged map, while the right part shows the local map fusion of the three methods and the comparison of their respective trajectories.
+The left image shows our globally consistent and accurate merged map, while the right part shows the local fused map of the three methods.
 Our method yields tightly aligned local maps, whereas LAMM and DCL-SLAM exhibit severe local divergences.